Tigers vs. Blue Jays Player Props Betting Odds

 MLB Props Today: Toronto Blue Jays

-- The Blue Jays will send Kevin Gausman (7-4) to the mound for his 19th start this season.
+- The Blue Jays will send Chris Bassitt (8-5) to the mound for his 19th start this season.

-- He has started 18 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in 13 of them.

-- Gausman will look to finish five or more innings for the fifth start in a row.
+- Bassitt will look to finish five or more innings for the fourth start in a row.

-- In 18 appearances this season, he has finished six without allowing an earned run.
+- He has finished six appearances without allowing an earned run in 18 chances this season.

 |Opponent